DevendraVasantKatuke/interview/3 React/remix.md

 A valid template can be:

-- a directory located in the [`templates` folder of the Remix repository][templates-folder-of-the-remix-repository]
+- a directory located in the [ folder of the Remix repository][templates-folder-of-the-remix-repository]
 - a local file path to a directory of files
 - a local file path to a tarball
 - the name of a `:username/:repo` on GitHub